-6. Does your current schedule include time to commit to a weekly workshop for twelve weeks?
+6. Does your current schedule include time to commit to a weekly workshop for a period of nine or twelve weeks?

-7. List several BIPOC reviewers that whose work has been important to you as a reader and your growth as a cultural critic.
+7. Please list several writers (women and men from diverse cultures) whose work has been important to you as a reader and your growth as a writer.

 We appreciate your interest and application.
 Potential membership happens in three stages: application/writing sample, a two-way virtual personal interview with moderator, and an audit session with current workshop members.
 We apologize in advance for not being able to respond to all applicants.

-*Morningside Writers Workshops are $400 per twelve-week session.
-The Spring workshop session is April 2nd - June 18th, 2021 (application deadline is midnight on 03/12/21).
-The Summer workshop session is July 9th - September 24th, 2021 (application deadline is midnight on 06/18/21).
+*Morningside Writers Workshops are $300 per nine-week session, discounted until the end of the pandemic.
+The regular workshop session is twelve weeks and $400.
+The Summer workshop session is June 11th - August 6th, 2021 (application deadline is midnight on 05/21/21).
+The Summer II workshop session is August 20th - October 15th, 2021 (application deadline is midnight on 07/30/21).
 We use a non-disclosure agreement and membership bylaws.